 For further details, see Section 3.1 of HRSA's SF-424 Application Guide.

-Applicants that fail to allow ample time to complete registration with SAM or Grants.gov will not be eligible for a deadline extension or waiver of the electronic submission requirement.
+If you fail to allow ample time to complete registration with SAM or Grants.gov you will not be eligible for a deadline extension or waiver of the electronic submission requirement.

 4. Submission Dates and Times

 Application Due Date